muhammadblal433/XOFOODS-Website/readme.md

 ## 📸 Image Credits

-All images used in this template are sourced from free online resources.
-Since the exact sources are unknown, please ensure to use your own images or attribute them appropriately if you know their origins.
+All images used in this template are sourced from free online resources and XO FOODS.
 ## 📝 License

 This project is open-source and available under the [MIT License](LICENSE).